MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 https://www.bible.com/bible/111/REV.2.12

-Reference 'double edged Sword' ==Hebrews 4:12== and ==Revelation 1:16==
+Reference 'double edged Sword' ==Hebrews 4:12== and ==Revelation 1:16== The double edged sword is the Word of God

 >'I know where you live—where Satan has his throne.
 Yet you remain true to my name.
 You did not renounce your faith in me, not even in the days of Antipas, my faithful witness, who was put to death in your city—where Satan lives. '
 ==Revelation 2:13==